networknt/light-doc/content/service/oauth/introduction/_index.md

 ```

-If the client credentials is correct, the authorization server returns an access token
-to the application.
+If the client credentials are correct, the authorization server returns an access token to the application.
 Now the application is authorized to use its own resource!

 ```
 {